ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+## Changes in version 3.0.3
+1. -LC option (core local alignment) is created to replace -LS option modified in
+version 3.0.0, whereas the behavior of -LS option is restored to that of version 2.
+2. ARM-NEON instructions are incorporated.
+3. Treatment of exceptional cases are modified to reduce segmentation faults.

 ## Changes in version 3.0.2
 1. **configure** script has been modified to set `-march=native` option by default.
 2. A filtering condition for initiating alignment has been modified to